lorandfazakas/blog/content/blog/hugo-and-github-pages.md

 author = "Lorand Fazakas"
-title = "Hugo site on a custom domain hosted by GitHub Pages" date = "2020-03-01" description = "This article will show you how to host your Hugo generated website on GitHub Pages using a custom domain" tags = ["hugo", "github-pages", "html"] categories = ["web", ""] images  = ["img/2020/03/hugo_and_github.jpg"] type = "post"
+title = "Hugo site on a custom domain hosted by GitHub Pages" date = "2020-03-01" description = "" tags = ["hugo", "github-pages", "html"] categories = ["web", ""] images  = ["img/2020/03/hugo_and_github.jpg"]
+type = "post"
 +++

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This article will show you how to host your Hugo generated website on GitHub Pages using a custom domain
 <!--more-->

 ## Create the repositories and setup the development environment